Navigating the Unknowns: Family Support Podcasts

 Resources: https://jordaninstituteforfamilies.org/ and https://friendsnrc.org/media-library/

-: In this episode, Dr. Todd Jensen interviews Dr. Deborah Barrett, a licensed clinical social worker who has extensive experience conducting individual and group therapy.
-She shares her thoughts about family loss and grieving, particularly during the coronavirus outbreak.
+In this episode, Dr. Todd Jensen interviews Dr. Deborah Barrett, a licensed clinical social worker who has extensive experience conducting individual and group therapy.
+She shares her thoughts about family loss and grieving.

 Dr. Jensen is a Family Research and Engagement Specialist in the Jordan Institute for Families and a Research Assistant Professor in the School of Social Work at the University of North Carolina at Chapel Hill.
 Dr. Barrett is a Clinical Associate Professor in the School of Social Work and Adjunct Professor in the Department of Psychiatry at the University of North Carolina at Chapel Hill.